daki7711/daki7711.github.io/_publications/kim2020inferring.md

 ---
-title: 'Kim, D. Y. J et al. (2020).
-Inferring student comprehension from highlighting patterns in digital textbooks:
+title: Inferring student comprehension from highlighting patterns in digital textbooks:
 An exploration in an authentic learning platform.'
 collection: workshop publications
 permalink: /publications/MLapplication1